-This collection of postcard was developed by Virginie A. Duzer, Associate Professor of French at Pomona College, in the Department of Romance Languages and Literatures.
+This collection of postcard was developed by Virginie A. Duzer, Professor at Pomona College, in the Department of Romance Languages and Literatures.
 And it was curated by Tiffany Mi (PO, 2019 with a double major in Anthropology and French).

 Historical and cultural publications having to do with modern femininity in France at the turn of the nineteenth century are abundant.
 However, the young woman herself is often neglected, and there are few publications that deal with the way in which young girls learned to become women.